San Marcos Growers LogoSan Marcos Growers

 Cistus ladanifer is indigenous to Spain, Portugal and north-west Africa but was cultivated throughout the Mediterranean region for the fragrant resin known as gum labdanum (ladanum) or vegetable ambergris that was used in perfumes and as a fixative.
 For this reason another common name for this plant is Gum Rockrose.
 The specific epithet 'ladanifer' given to this plant by Linnaeus literally means "bearing of ladanum".
 The name Cistus is from the Greek word 'kistos' which was the name originally used to describe the plant in ancient Greece.
 We have grown and sold this nice plant since 1982.

-This information about Cistus ladanifer displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Cistus ladanifer displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]